JianhaiChen/South-Asian-Wild-boar-and-pig/README.md

 Department of Ecology and Evolution, The University of Chicago, Chicago, Illinois, USA (current).

-At 10 years ago (2014), I proposed the project of "The genomic profile for South Asian wild boar and domestic pigs' and got supports from my supervisor Dr. Shuhong Zhao.
+At 10 years ago (2014), I proposed the project of "The genomic profile for wild boar and domestic pigs from South Asia and Southeast Asia' and got substantial supports from my supervisor Dr. Shuhong Zhao.

 Then I received great academic input from Dr. Jianlin Han.